 MAL-ED companion studies (breast milk and microbiome)

-Other?
+Aflatoxin effects – Dr. Felicia Wu (PI), Michigan State University; Sani-Path – Dr. Christine Moe (PI), Emory Universiy.

 At present, EuPathDB team knows nothing about availability or location of physical samples, but can accommodate such information.

-Need linking of archived bio-samples so that users could be aware of potential for future experiments.
+Need linking of archived bio-samples so that users could be aware of potential for future collaborative studies.

 For MAL-ED, the sites own the samples.
 Michael Gottlieb agrees that a EuPathDB users should be able to find out if samples are available.
 This should be discussed with site investigators.